Windswept, Book 3 in The Airborne Saga

 ISBN 13: 9781481870825

 She exhaled a hissing breath and glanced towards the door.
-It remained quiet and still like the remainder of the empty white room.
+It remained shut and the quiet room remained undisturbed.
 She clenched her fists and jaw.
-Avery focused now on the blood-red tattoo that twisted up her arm like wiry branches of a decrepit tree.
-The base of the design rooted at her palm where the Willow magic had originally seeped into her body, determined to remain there to grow and live.
+Avery focused now on the blood-red tattoo, which twisted up her arm like wiry branches of a decrepit tree.
+The base of the design rooted at her palm, where the Willow magic had originally seeped into her body, determined to remain there to grow and live.
 But now it refused to manifest outside of her being.

 “Work for me.
 Do not abandon me now,” Avery whispered.